quiltdata/quilt/docs/Catalog/RemovingStacks.md

 <!-- markdownlint-disable-next-line first-line-h1 -->
-If you ever need to remove a Quilt stack from your AWS account, you will continue to have access to all the data stored in your S3 buckets.
-You can still use the Quilt SDK to read and write packages to these buckets.

-However, you may lose access to resources created and managed by the Quilt stack, including the user database and service buckets containing audit logs and analytics data.
-Exactly how that happens depends on whether you created the stack using CloudFormation or Terraform.

-## Removing a Terraform Stack

-1. In the terminal, navigate to the directory containing your Terraform configuration.
-2. Run `terraform destroy` to remove the Quilt stack.
-It will warn you that it cannot remove any service buckets that are not empty.
-3. You can either remove the buckets manually or run `terraform destroy` again after emptying them.

- follow the steps

-From time to time, you may need to remove a Quilt stack from your AWS account.
-To do this, you will need to delete the CloudFormation stack that created the stack, which will remove all resources associated with the stack.

-### NOTE: Pausing the Stack Instead of Deletion

-If you prefer to suspend the Quilt stack temporarily, consider pausing services (e.g., shutting down ECS) to reduce costs.
-Note, however, that some charges may continue even with ECS inactive.
-To fully stop charges, you must delete the CloudFormation stack.

-## Step 1: Confirm Stack Deletion Readiness

-Deleting the CloudFormation stack will permanently remove any stack-specific configurations, analytics data, audit logs, and Athena querying setups.
-Data in your own S3 buckets will remain intact, as they are outside of CloudFormation’s control.

-### Important Considerations

-1. **Backup of Analytics and Audit Logs**: If you need to retain any analytics or audit logs stored in stack-managed buckets, back up these files.
-Note that **you must delete these contents after backup** to allow CloudFormation to delete the buckets.
-2. **Athena Configurations**: Athena databases and Glue resources associated with stack analytics data will be removed.
-To restore querying capabilities later, you may need to reconfigure these settings.

-## Step 2: Attempt Stack Deletion in CloudFormation

-1. In the **CloudFormation** console for the appropriate AWS region, locate your Quilt stack: CloudFormation > Stacks -> Your Stack Name.
-2. Select **Delete** to begin the stack deletion process.
-AWS will attempt to delete all resources managed by the stack.

-### Non-Empty S3 Buckets

-stack contain data, the initial deletion attempt will fail.
-You have two
-options:

-1. **Manually Empty Buckets After Backup**:
-   - Go to the **S3 console**, locate the non-empty buckets, and back up any important files to ensure they are preserved.
-   - After backing up, delete all files within these buckets to enable CloudFormation to delete them on the next attempt.

-2. **Retain Buckets**:
-   - During deletion, AWS will list any resources that failed to delete.
-   - Select the **retain** option for non-empty buckets to keep the data intact, leaving the bucket in your AWS account without deletion.

-## Step 3: Finalize Deletion and Resource Management

-Once buckets are emptied or retained, retry the stack deletion in CloudFormation.
-All resources aside from those marked for retention will be permanently removed.

-By following these steps and carefully managing data retention, you can delete your Quilt stack while ensuring important information is preserved.
+If you ever need to delete a Quilt stack from your AWS account, be aware that:

+- Your data in S3 buckets remains accessible
+- You can continue to use the Quilt SDK continues to read and write packages
+- Stack-managed resources (Athena tables, user database, audit logs) will be affected
+- The deletion behavior varies between CloudFormation and Terraform deployments

+> **Consider Pausing Instead:** To temporarily suspend the stack, you can shut
+> down ECS services to reduce costs.
+Note that some charges may continue even
+> when ECS is inactive.
+The only way to completely eliminate all costs is to
+> delete the stack.

+## I. Impact Assessment and Preparation

+### What May Be Deleted

+- Stack-specific configurations
+- Analytics data in stack-managed buckets
+- Audit logs and Athena querying setups
+- User database configurations

+### Required Actions

+- Export analytics data you need to keep
+- Save important audit logs
+- Document existing Athena configurations if you'll need to recreate them
+- If using Terraform, you can use it to capture a snapshot of the user database

+## II.
+Stack Deletion Process

+### Using CloudFormation

+1. **Initiate Deletion**
+   - Navigate to CloudFormation console in your AWS region
+   - Select your stack under CloudFormation > Stacks
+   - Click Delete to begin the process

+2. **Deletion Behavior**
+   - CloudFormation attempts to delete all stack-managed resources
+   - If a resource cannot be deleted (e.g., non-empty S3 bucket):
+     - Other independent resources will still be deleted
+     - Stack enters DELETE_FAILED state
+     - Failed resources remain intact
+     - Successfully deleted resources stay removed

+### Using Terraform

+1. **Initiate Deletion**
+   - Open terminal in your Terraform configuration directory
+   - Run `terraform destroy`

+2. **Deletion Behavior**
+   - Terraform stops at the first resource it cannot delete
+   - Dependencies of the failed resource are preserved
+   - Successfully deleted resources remain removed
+   - Process can be resumed after addressing the failure

+## III.
+Handling Non-Empty Resources

+### Option 1: Empty and Delete

+1. Back up important files via S3 console
+2. Remove all files from the buckets
+3. Retry stack deletion

+### Option 2: Retain Resources

+1. Mark non-empty buckets for retention during deletion
+2. Complete stack deletion while preserving marked buckets

+## IV.
+Final Steps

+- Retry deletion after handling any failed resources
+- Verify deletion of all non-retained resources
+- Confirm that the stack is no longer listed in CloudFormation or Terraform

+## V. After Stack Deletion

+- Your S3 bucket data remains intact and accessible
+- Quilt SDK continues to function for package operations
+- Recreate any necessary Athena/Glue configurations if needed